New South Wales D set: Union opposition and safety concerns

 In 2018, it was announced that the trains would have a maximum of two staff members on board, suggesting that the train guard be either replaced by a customer service role or merged with a customer service role, ruling out Driver Only Operation.
 The Rail Tram and Bus Union (RTBU) welcomed any announcement regarding safety and retaining train guards.

 However, in 2019 it was announced that Driver Only Operation would be implemented, with the driver viewing the side of the train via several CCTV cameras.
-The RTBU criticised this move as being "unsafe", due to the lack of microphones on the train.
+The RTBU criticised Driver Only Operation as unsafe, arguing that solely relying on CCTV alone had potential weaknesses and could not replace the safety role of a guard on board.

 In February 2020, the RTBU announced that members would refuse to staff the New Intercity Fleet over safety and employment concerns.

 On 27 November 2020, a strike in protest of the safety concerns was performed by the RTBU, shutting down all intercity services effective immediately until 7am.

 A confidential 2018 report to the NSW government revealed that the doors could easily fail when opened at speed, which was only announced to the public in 2021.

-On 5 February 2021, an incident where a commuter fell between a train and the platform at Hornsby station in January was highlighted as a potentially fatal situation if it had occurred with a D set.
+On 5 February 2021, an incident where a commuter fell between a train and the platform at Hornsby station in January was highlighted by the RTBU as a potentially fatal situation if it had occurred with a D set.

-On 2 March 2021, the Customer Service Guard position was cancelled.
+On 2 March 2021, the Customer Service Guard position was not recognised by the Fair Work Commission.

-In November 2021, an 18-month delay of entry into service was announced due to the union standoff and the COVID-19 pandemic.
+In November 2021, an 18 month delay of entry into service was announced due to the union standoff and the COVID-19 pandemic.

-Over December 2021, the RTBU carried out a series of industrial actions in protest.
+Throughout December 2021, the RTBU carried out a series of industrial actions in protest.

-On 22 March 2022, Nine News revealed the RTBU regarded the CCTV cameras as unsafe, highlighting the lack of microphones, viewing blackspots, and poor vision quality, especially in the rain.